avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 When the precompile is activated before Helicon:

-1. **Configuration calls are accepted**: Precompile's `setFeeConfig` and mode toggle functions (`enableStaticPricing`, `enableValidatorTargetGas`, etc.) can be called to set desired fee parameters and modes.
+1. **Configuration calls are accepted**: The precompile's `setFeeConfig` can be called to set desired fee parameters and modes.
 The values are stored in the precompile's state.
 If `initialFeeConfig` is provided at activation, its values are also stored.
-2. **Values are pending**: The stored fee configuration and mode flags do not affect the current fee mechanism.
+2. **Values are pending**: The stored fee configuration does not affect the current fee mechanism.
 The existing `FeeManagerPrecompile` and legacy fee mechanism remain active and in control.
-3. **Activation applies stored values**: When Helicon activates, the stored fee configuration and mode flags immediately take effect.
+3. **Activation applies stored values**: When Helicon activates, the stored fee configuration immediately takes effect.
 The legacy fee mechanism and `FeeManagerPrecompile` are deactivated at this point.

 This approach ensures a smooth migration path where admins can test and verify their configuration before it becomes active, avoiding any race conditions at the moment of activation.